ionwandodinomo/WRO-Future-Engineers-2025/README.md

 </p>

 #### Our Solution
+We used just the camera to complete the open challenge.
+It was used for line detection and wall detection.

-To break down the challenge into manageable parts, we thought of it as three parts.
+**ROIs are rectangles on a frame defined by the top left corner and bottom right corner To break down the challenge into manageable parts, we thought of it as three parts.
 These three parts are comprised of turning, driving in the straights, and counting the turns.
-In all three parts, 6 regions of interest were used.
-4 of these regions are tracking the walls, using a LAB or HSV range to check for the black colour of the walls, returning a number for the total number of pixels of the left two regions, and a number for the total number of pixels of the right two regions.
-The last two regions of interest are in the bottom left and right, used to track the blue and orange lines on the track, allowing us to ascertain the correct direction and the corners of the track.
-Only one of the two regions are used depending on the direction of the track.
+In all three parts, six ROIs were used.
+Four of these regions tracked the walls, using a LAB or HSV range to check for the black colour of the walls.
+These ROIS were seperated by upper, lower, and left, right.
+ROIs of top and bottom were combined to create one larger ROI for each wall (left, right).

+Black contours were extracted to return a number for the total number of pixels in each of the ROIs.

+The last two regions of interest are in the very bottom left and right, used to track the blue and orange lines on the track, allowing us to ascertain the correct direction and the corners of the track.
+Only one of the two regions is used depending on the direction of the track.

+The difficulty of the challenge stems from the variations in the track's width, particularly in the corner sections where the track transitions from narrow to wide or vice versa.
+This drastic change in track size, coupled with static ROIs relative to the frame, can confuse the car in some cases, creating instances where it was difficult to recognize the walls at the correct locations.
+The ROIs being "off" meant that the contours received were not a good representation of the car's position.
 <p align="center">
 <img src="/other/open straight.PNG" height="250">
   <br>